By Maxwell Snyder

 Jessica Ko ’16 returned for a second season as a company member at the Oregon Shakespeare Festival, in Snow in Midsummer, and two productions of Henry V.

 Nicole Villamil ’16 is currently understudying the lead role in Network on Broadway and has gone on for the role, acting alongside Bryan Cranston.
-She originated the role of Sheila in the original production at the National Theatre in London before moving it to Broadway.
+She played the role of Sheila in the Broadway production.

 Kyle Vincent Terry ’16 co-starred with Tony Award nominee (and Trinity Rep Conservatory graduate) John Douglas Thompson in Michael Cristofer’s Man in the Ring (directed by Michael Grief, Rent) at the Huntington Theater Company.

-Ashley Teague ’17 is the founding director of Notch Theater, a community-engagement-based company that seeks to drive change around the pressing issues of our time.
-Ms. Teague is the co-creator of Too Wild to Drill: An Odyssey, a public storytelling project based on narratives of public land gathered in rural communities in the US.
+Ashley Teague ’17 is the founding Artistic Director of Notch Theatre Company, a community-engaged nonprofit that seeks to drive change around the pressing issues of our time.
+Ms. Teague is the co-creator of Too Wild to Drill: An American Odyssey, a public storytelling project based on narratives of public land gathered in rural communities in the US.

-David Samuel ’18 landed a spot in the company of the US National Tour of Charlie and the Chocolate Factory playing Mr. Beauregarde.
+David Samuel ’17 was cast in the role of Mr. Beauregarde in the First National Tour of Charlie and the Chocolate Factory.